 So, if you redistribute sets of furniture, how can customers buy the unique items you have in the Gathered Goods Marketplace?

 - Items end up in the Marketplace because clients didn’t need them or couldn’t use them.
-Before the Yard Sale, CARITAS disposed of these items or gave them away to other organizations to sell.
+Before the Gathered Goods Marketplace, CARITAS disposed of these items or gave them away to other organizations to sell.